 What happens at the screening clinic?

 You will be asked to remove your bra and keep your blouse on.
 The radiographer will explain how the mammogram is taken once in the room.
-She will adjust the height of the machine to match your height and shape.
+She will adjust the height of the machine to match your height.

 Each breast is compressed to get a clear picture of the breast tissue.
 Two x-rays are taken of each breast: one from the side and one from the top.
 Each x-ray is checked by the radiographer to make sure the picture is of a high quality and technically sound.
 Occasionally, another film is required.

 Can I bring a friend?

 You are welcome to book in with a friend or bring a friend or family member with you, but you cannot make an appointment on behalf of a friend without prior written consent or verbal consent by phone.
 This is due to the type of questions asked and concerns about privacy.

 Only female friends or family members will be allowed into the inner waiting room and only if there is room.
 People who come with you are welcome to wait in the outer waiting room.
 In other clinics there may be room in the general waiting room.
 Some women make bookings with their social group.
 You can find out what is possible at each location by phoning the booking line below.

 Following screening, your mammogram will be read independently by 2 radiologists (specialist doctors).
 Your results are not available immediately, but usually within 28 working days they will be sent to you by post or you will be telephoned by a nurse counsellor to attend for further assessment.
 There may be up to a 6 week wait if there is difficulty in obtaining previous x-rays for comparison purposes or in contacting you.
 Hence all women are asked that they be available for 6 weeks after the screening mammogram.

 Women whose x-rays show changes in their breasts are called back to an assessment clinic for more tests.
 The clinic is staffed by a team of specialists who perform a full investigation of the abnormality.
 This clinic is provided free of charge to women.